YELLIN v. UNITED STATES

 According to Congressman Walter, the Chairman of the Committee, Mr. Arens did not have authority to take such action.

-It is against this background that the Committee's failure to comply with its own rules must be judged.
-It has been long settled, of course, that rules of Congress and its committees are judicially congnizable.
+It is against this background that the Committee‘s failure to comply with its own rules must be judged.
+It has been long settled, of course, that rules of Congress and its committees are judicially cognizable.
 Christoffel v.
 United States, 338 U. S. 84; United States v.
 Smith, 286 U. S. 6; United States v.
 Ballin, 144 U. S. 1.
 And a legislative committee has been held to observance of its rules, Christoffel v.
 United States, supra, just as, more frequently, executive agencies have been.
 See, e. g., Vitarelli v.
 Seaton, 359 U. S. 535; Service v.
 Dulles, 354 U. S. 363.

 The particular Committee Rule involved, Rule IV, provides in part:

-"IVExecutive and Public Hearings:
+“IV—Executive and Public Hearings:

-"(1) If a majority of the Committee or Subcommittee, duly appointed as provided by the rules of the House of Representatives, believes that the interrogation of a witness in a public hearing might *115 endanger national security or unjustly injure his reputation, or the reputation of other individuals, the Committee shall interrogate such witness in an Executive Session for the purpose of determining the necessity or advisability of conducting such interrogation thereafter in a public hearing.
+endanger national security or unjustly injure his reputation, or the reputation of other individuals, the Committee shall interrogate such witness in an Executive Session for the purpose of determining the necessity or advisability of conducting such interrogation thereafter in a public hearing.
+“B—Public Hearings:

 “(1) All other hearings shall be public.”
 (Emphasis added.)